-Having worked for some of Melbourne's top classic car restoration businesses, Max has over 30 years experience in the car industry.
+Having worked with some of Melbourne's top classic car restoration businesses, Max has over 30 years experience in the car industry.

 Starting off in crash repair after his apprenticeship but having spent the last 18 yrs concentrating on the restoration of sports cars such as Ferrari and Porsche to custom Camaro, Chevrolet and Mustang.